 Note to self

-This article was written just before the whole world locked its borders due to #coronavirus.
-Not sure when this draft will see the light, as nobody wants to think about travel right now (later edit: day #47 of #selfisolation).
+This article was written just before the whole world locked its borders due to the pandemic.
+Not sure when this draft will see the light, as nobody wants to think about travel right now (later edit: day #47 of isolation).

 The world will heal itself, eventually.
-And when it will, we’d better learn some things from this before traveling again.
+And when it will, we’d better learn some things from this.